detecttechnologies/Thermal-Image-Analysis/README.md

 Image can be saved with or without markings, plots and values.
 Custom savefile(.pkl) saves all data and can be used to revive the previous session.

 ## Installation
- - Run installation once with `$ pip install -r requirements.txt`
+ - Run installation once with `pip install -r requirements.txt`
  - Install [exiftool](https://exiftool.org/install.html)

 ## Usage